zuckschwerdt/win-sdr-thumbs/README.md

 </p>

 ## How to Install
 1. Go to the [Releases](https://github.com/ThioJoe/win-svg-thumbs-rust/releases) page.
+2. For the latest release, look under `Assets`, and download the latest `win_svg_thumbs.msi` installer and run it.
+    - The DLL will be installed to `C:\Program Files\ThioJoe\SVG Thumbnail Extension`, and automatically registered as a thumbnail handler.
+    - It can be uninstalled like any other app in the Apps list, or by running the MSI installer again and selecting "Remove".

+## How to Manually Install DLL
+If you want to manually register the DLL yourself instead of using the MSI installer, follow these steps:
+1. Go to the [Releases](https://github.com/ThioJoe/win-svg-thumbs-rust/releases) page.
 2. Download the latest `win_svg_thumbs.dll` file.
      - **IMPORTANT:** For security, place it somewhere that requires admin access to write, such as making a folder in `C:\Program Files`